Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The zero allocation information mode is available since Nextor 2.0.3.

-### 2.6.
+### 2.7.
 Z80 access mode

 In MSX Turbo-R computers MSX-DOS 2 always switches to the Z80 CPU when accessing a disk driver.
 Nextor will never change the CPU when accessing drivers attached to a Nextor kernel, but when accessing drivers attached to a MSX-DOS kernel it is possible to have the Z80 access mode active or not.
 When active, Nextor will switch to Z80 before accessing the driver, as MSX-DOS does.
 See _[3.4.7.
 Z80MODE: the Z80 access mode tool](#347-z80mode-the-z80-access-mode-tool)_.

 The Z80 access mode is active by default for all MSX-DOS drivers.
 It is possible to switch it on or off on a per driver basis (it is not possible to change it for specific drive letters).

-### 2.7.
+### 2.8.
 Fast STROUT mode

 The MSX-DOS function STROUT prints a string terminated with a "$" character.
 What this function actually does is to perform one separate call to the CONOUT function (which prints one single character) for every character of the string.

 Nextor introduces the _fast STROUT_ mode.
 When this mode is active, the string will be copied to a 512 byte buffer in page 3 and then it will be printed in one single call to the kernel code, which increases the speed of the printing process.
 The drawback is that the string length is limited to 511 bytes when this mode is active; longer strings will be truncated before being displayed.
 See _[3.4.8.
 FASTOUT: the fast STROUT mode tool](#348-fastout-the-fast-strout-mode-tool)_.

-### 2.8.
+### 2.9.
 Extended mapper support routines

 MSX-DOS 2 provides a set mapper support routines, which allow applications to allocate 16K RAM segments.
 Nextor maintains the original routines, but provides two new ones that allow allocating a contiguous block of memory (from 1 byte to 16K) inside a given segment.
-See the _[Nextor 3.0 Programmers Reference](Nextor%202.1%20Programmers%20Reference.md)_ for details.
+See the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ for details.

-### 2.9.
-Boot keys
+### 2.10.
+Boot keys and the boot menu

 The boot time configuration of Nextor can be modified by keeping pressed some special keys while the system is booting.
 These keys and their behavior are: